Rashmii-suvarna/Event_Planner/README.md

-# 📅 Event Planner App
+# VIBHORAM Event Planner App

-A sleek, full-featured event planner mobile app built using **Flutter** and **Firebase**.
+**VIBHORAM** is a modern mobile application designed to simplify event planning and enhance real-time social connectivity.
-This app allows users to create, manage, and attend social events — with RSVP tracking, real-time comments, and a clean personalized UI.
+Built using **Flutter** and **Firebase**, the app allows users to effortlessly create, manage, and share events — perfect for both scheduled functions and spontaneous gatherings.

 ---